ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 There are two schools of thought or approaches in statistical tests.
 One is frequentist, another is Bayesian.

 The frequentist approach is how often an outcome happens over repeated runs of the experiment/test.
 It’s an objective view of whether an experiment is repeatable.
+In the **Frequentist** culture, relative frequency of occurrence of an event (observed in repetitions) in an experiment is a measure of the probability of that event.

 The Bayesian approach is a subjective view of the same.
 [Bayesian](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/3dab2be104f4905452c182d3e1d53218b277e8ad/_posts/assets/Springer%20Nature_2020.pdf) takes into account how much faith we have in our results.